 Traveling companion Highroad Cam and I slept in the seaside resort town of Warnemünde, a 20-minute train ride from Rostock station where the shuttle for the Hotel Neptun was waiting for us.

 The Hotel Neptun is an imposing presence along the salt-like sandy beaches of the Baltic.
 The interior of our balconied corner room gave views on two sides and the balcony was completely private in early October.
-The hotel is known for their spa.
+The hotel is known for its spa.
 Cam particularly loved his Thalasso massage, a seaweed treatment alleged to have rejuvenating qualities and dispensed by a lovely young Mecklenburg maiden.
 I was suffering from a cold but enjoyed a long soak in the oversized tub filled with a seaweed concoction that literally left my skin soft for days.

 One custom we found pronounced right away was the locals’ uninhibited comfort with nudity.
 Highroad Cam and I discovered we were the only ones with bathing suits on in the large co-ed windowed sauna that faced the Baltic Sea from our hotel in Warnemünde.
 It was weird to have nude people cooling off on the open-air balcony while no one even cared to notice them from the parking lot below.
 Apparently, in the summer, there is a large naked section and most people like to sunbathe in the raw.

 The restaurants at the Hotel Neptun range from crispy chicken and fries at Grillstube Broiler, a 42-year-old tradition, to white tablecloths and tuxedoed waiters at the hotel’s main restaurant.